kovidgoyal/kitty/docs/build.rst

        ./setup.py linux-package --update-check-interval=0

 shell-integration
-   |kitty| by default installs its :ref:`shell_integration` files into the user's
+   |kitty| by default injects its :ref:`shell_integration` code into the user's
-   rc files.
+   shell using environment variables or (for bash only) modifying the user's :file:`~/.bashrc` file.
    For a package, it might make more sense to distribute the shell integration scripts into the system-wide shell vendor locations.
 The shell integration files are found in the :file:`shell-integration` directory.
 Copy them to the system wide shell vendor locations for each